Quick Links

 Brighton’s namesake is Brighton, Massachusetts, named by a group of English settlers from Brighton, Sussex, England.
 Brighton, Illinois passed on its’ name when William A. Loveland and others from this area joined the Colorado Gold Rush in 1859, and eventually founded the town of Brighton, Colorado.
 During the gold rush when William Loveland and others went to Colorado at least three family names from our community were perpetuated in Colorado, Loveland, Greely, and Boulder.
 The late A. William Amass, long time editor of the Brighton News, once said, “Brighton, Illinois is the granddaughter of an English city, the daughter of a Massachusetts village, and the mother of a Colorado town.”

 Our Village had many names in the past as each property owner had rights to naming their land.
 The name Bristol Illinois hit it's final extinction when the United States Post Office was established on March 11, 1837, with Daniel Blodgett appointed as the first postmaster.
 Since there was another Bristol in Illinois, Brighton became our official name without argument.
+Brighton was organized as a town on May 14, 1869 and was incorporated as a Village under Illinois laws on April 5, 1886.
 Both Bristol and Brighton were cities in England.
-The following states have a town by our name Alabama, Colorado, Florida, Iowa, Kentucky, Maine, Maryland, Michigan, Missouri, Oregon, and Tennessee.

 Brighton's economy blossomed when a large train depot was built and the first train ran thru Brighton on July 4, 1852.
 Herman Griggs was the first station agent.
 This created an influx of population and improvements.
 The first hard road that extended from Godfrey to a point west of Piasa for about 12 miles was created in the middle of July 1931.
 A short time later it was extended to Waverly to connect to the existing pavement.
 This greatly helped all because during rainy seasons citizens would be isolated as the dirt roads would become impassable.